What does it mean, to think like a journalist?

 But for that there has to be a certain level of understanding, and one of the best ways to understand something is to ask questions.

-To give you a better idea, imagine an eCommerce marketplace client wants a series of blog articles.
-An effective approach is to interview the stockists to add a human interest angle to the content.
+To give you a better idea, imagine an eCommerce marketplace client wants to hire you to write a series of blog articles.
+A great approach is to interview the individual stockists about their business/process/background to add a human interest angle to the content.

-Why?
-Because the people behind a brand often have inspiring stories to tell, which are more likely to resonate with consumers than writing about the products they sell.
+This works because the people behind a brand usually have inspiring stories to tell.
+And stories are more likely to resonate with consumers than simply writing about products.

 Want to get better results from an interview?
-Try these five steps.
+Then try these five steps.

 1. Always do your research.